 - More than 240,000 servers located in more than 130 countries

 - Delivers between 15 and 30 percent of all web traffic, globally

-Comparing CDN solutions vs. Online Video Platforms
+Comparing CDN Solutions vs. Online Video Platforms

 An OVP is a dedicated tool for online video management, customization, and publishing.
-There are a variety of OVPs on the market today.
+There is a variety of OVPs on the market today.
 Each provides a variety of tools that may provide analytics, monetization, API access, and more.
 Specifics will vary from platform to platform.

 The main benefit of using an OVP is that you gain the use of a user-friendly platform for hosting and managing video content.
 Unlike a CDN, an OVP is specialized for video content.
 This often means that tools like a video player, paywall/monetization solutions, and detailed tutorials are available.

 Using an OVP instead of a CDN sometimes allows you to gain access to a CDN as well.
 In this case, you get all the benefits of both.

 How to get Access to Powerful CDN Solutions at an Affordable Price

 Most OVPs use internal server networks to deliver video content.
 These networks can be robust but don’t have the same benefits as using CDN solutions.

 However, some OVPs partner with a CDN directly.
 This means that you get access to all the benefits of an OVP and a CDN—without the drawbacks.